astronomer/astro-docs/ac/next/install-vm.md

     ```sh
     airflow users create -e EMAIL -f FIRSTNAME -l LASTNAME -p PASSWORD -r Admin -u USERNAME
     ```

-    When you access the Airflow UI, use this user information to log in for the first time.

 ## Step 7: Confirm the Installation